turingschool/lesson_plans/ruby_03-professional_rails_applications/the-pivot-week-2-retro.md

 ### Individual

 Provide feedback for your Pivot team members.
+For each member please provide one glow and one grow.

 #### Principles for providing valuable feedback